lucasgrecco/docker-drupal-7-solr/README.md

     docker-compose up --build

-If you need to import some dump to your MySQL container:
+### If you need to import some dump to your MySQL container:

     docker exec -i drupal-mysql mysql -uroot -proot drupaldb < dumpfile

+### How can I access my project?

+To access your Apache you need to access:

+    localhost:8080

+To acess your Solr you need to access:

+    localhost:8081